Central Health Equity Policy Council

 The HEI is the leading national benchmarking tool evaluating health care facilities on policies and practices related to LGBTQIA+ patients, visitors, and staff.
 The committee supported participating providers in meeting HEI standards, developing strategic plans, and reaching key milestones to strengthen inclusive care practices.

-HIV Opt-out Policy
+HIV Opt-Out Policy

-The Council promoted the expansion of opt-out HIV screening at local clinics, including Federally Qualified Health Centers (FQHCs).
+The Policy Council promoted the expansion of opt-out HIV screening at local clinics, including Federally Qualified Health Centers (FQHCs).
 An analysis from the LBJ School of Public Affairs showed the policy led to earlier diagnoses and improved outcomes, all at minimal additional cost—laying the groundwork for broader implementation across the safety-net system.

 HIV screening rates for MAP and MAP Basic patients in Travis County were found at rates 64% higher than the state average and 84% greater than the national average.